collabs2saumya/Zomato_data_EDA/README.md

 join customers as c
 on c.customer_id = o.customer_id
 group by 1
- having  sum(o.total_amount) > 5000
+ having  sum(o.total_amount) > 10000
  order by 2 desc

 --ORDERS WITHOUT DELIVERY
---Q5 WRITE QUERY TO FINF ORDERS THAT WERE PLACED BUT NOT DELIVERED --RETURN EACH RESTAURANT NAME , CITY , NUMBER OF NOT DELIEVERED ORDERS
+--Q5 WRITE QUERY TO FIND ORDERS THAT WERE PLACED BUT NOT DELIVERED --RETURN EACH RESTAURANT NAME , CITY , NUMBER OF NOT DELIEVERED ORDERS